 One injury that is exclusive to motorcycle injuries and bicycle injuries is road rash.
 Due to the open design of motorcycles, accidents often cause the driver to be thrown from the vehicle or caught underneath it and dragged along the asphalt of the road at the speed of the motorcycle before the accident.
 Protective clothing is little to no match for the high speeds of motorcycle accidents, which means that the driver is likely to experience extensive abrasions and road burns.

 While the term seems as if it implies only superficial injury, road rash can be extremely damaging to internal layers of skin.
 Much like burns, road rash is categorized in degrees based on how deep the damage goes.
-While first-degree road rash is considered a mild injury to the top layers of skin, second and third-degree road rash requires extensive medical treatment.
-Second-degree road rash occurs when the skin breaks and leaves the inner layers exposed.
-Third-degree road rash reaches through all five layers of skin and even the muscles beneath.
+While first degree road rash is considered a mild injury to the top layers of skin, second and third degree road rash require extensive medical treatment.
+Second degree road rash occurs when the skin breaks and leaves the inner layers exposed.
+Third degree road rash reaches through all five layers of skin and even the muscles beneath.
 This degree of road rash often requires surgery and is subject to immense scarring and disfigurement.